kgwns/awsatappv2/README.md

 # README

+Development Dependencies:
+  * Node Js Version 12
+  * Xcode
+  * Android Studio

 Getting Started

-Development Dependencies:

-  - Node Js Version 12
-  - Xcode
-  - Android Studio

 - To setup React environment use this link https://reactnative.dev/docs/environment-setup to set up the environment.
 - Choose React Native CLI Quickstart and follow the instructions in the shared link.